Treatment for testicular cancer

 After surgery to remove the testicle (orchidectomy), further treatment will depend on the stage and type of testicular cancer you have.

-The three main treatments for testicular cancer are:
+The 3 main treatments for testicular cancer are:

-After surgery to diagnose the cancer and remove the testicle your doctor will talk to you about surveillance.
-Surveillance is the option of monitoring you regularly in clinic.
-Or they may suggest you have further treatment.
+They may talk to you about surveillance.
+This is the option of monitoring you regularly in clinic.
+Or they may suggest having chemotherapy after surgery.
+Occasionally, they may suggest radiotherapy.
+Treatment options depend on:

 We understand that having treatment can be a difficult time for people.
 We're here to support you.
 If you want to talk, you can: